-Resigning from my very secure, but very boring, full-time job is something I’ve been thinking about constantly for the past few months, ever since I started freelancing online in July 2014.
+Resigning from my very secure, but very boring, full-time job is something I’ve been thinking about for the past few months.
+In fact, it’s been on my mind ever since I started freelancing online in July 2014.

 But before I talk about how to quit your job gracefully and not burn bridges, let me back up a little bit and introduce myself.

 I’m Kayla, a full-time credit analyst at an agricultural lender in rural Kansas.
 I’m also a part-time retail employee, and an almost full-time freelance writer and virtual assistant.

 I started my blog in December 2013 to help me stay accountable as I worked my way out of debt.

 Then in July 2014, I got my first two freelance writing jobs.
 Yes, you read that right.
 I basically have two full-time jobs and a part-time job.
 I say “almost full-time freelancer” because that’s the direction I’m headed in but I haven’t quite reached my goal yet.

 I’ve been working hard the past few months as a freelance writer and virtual assistant to help pay off my consumer debt.
 When I first started, I solely thought of this venture as a side hustle.

 I just wanted to earn a little extra money to get my debt paid off.

 Plus, I loved that people were paying me to do two things I love: write and manage their websites.
 Fast forward to today and now I’m trying to determine when I’ll take the plunge.
 I want to quit my 8-5 job and focus solely on my freelance business.